My home base is Philadelphia, the place where I’ve worked and put down roots since my years as a student.

 In workshops, we look at the communities that raised us and at key choices that we made there.
 We identify people and ideas that influenced us as well as occasions when we applied their lessons to declare ourselves.
 We clarify our current priorities and the best ways to realize them in cycles of preparation and action.
-Then, we build our values into our plans for finding the jobs that can truly engage us.
+Then, we build our values into our plans for finding jobs that can enlist us.

 That is the heart of my work.

 * * *

 Your presentation was poignant, informative and fun.
 What a story.
 Great job!

 I enjoyed your presentation very much.
 And yes, I would like to carry on a dialog with you about this values work that I am championing for my 500 person scientific group.

 – Division Executive Fortune 100 Company